 CNotes Difficulty Chart

-The CNotes difficulty chart provides the current CNotes difficulty (CNOTE diff) target as well as a historical data graph visualizing CNotes mining difficulty chart values with CNOTE difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The CNotes difficulty chart plots the CNotes difficulty target over time and the current CNotes difficulty (CNOTE diff) target.
+Including a historical data graph visualizing CNOTE mining difficulty chart values with CNotes difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 CNotes Difficulty Increase

-The CNotes difficulty adjustment levels are calculated using the daily difficulty average data points in the CNotes difficulty graph.
+The CNotes difficulty data levels are calculated using the daily difficulty average data points in the CNotes difficulty graph.

 CNotes Difficulty History for the Last 120 Days